Bridging Adversarial and Nonstationary Multi-armed Bandit: Proofs of Lower Bounds

 Therefore, it is easy to see that

 and the constructed instances \eqref{eq:lb-mean} satisfy $\mu_{t,k}\in [0,1]$.
 Moreover, because $\mu_{t,k}$ remains constant for $t$ in a batch, the total variation is bounded by

-where we have used the fact that when $t$ moves from batch $\cT_{j}$ to batch $\cT_{j+1}$, the change in $\mu_{t,k}$ is at most $\max \{\epsilon_{j},\epsilon_{j+1} \}$ for all $k$.
+where we have used the fact that when $t$ moves from batch $\cT_{j}$ to batch $\cT_{j+1}$, the change in $\mu_{t,k}$ is at most $\epsilon$ for all $k$.
 Therefore, the variational budget is satisfied.

 Next we consider the regret for the MAB instances constructed above.
-For any policy $\pi$, the regret $R^{\pi}(T;W, (k_1,\dots,k_m))$ under the instance $(k_1,\dots,k_m)$ can be expressed as
+For any policy $\pi$, the regret $R^{\pi}(T;S, (k_1,\dots,k_m))$ under the instance $(k_1,\dots,k_m)$ can be expressed as

-The second equality follows from the construction of the instances \eqref{eq:lb-mean}.
+The second equality follows from the fact that $S_T \ge \lfloor T/\Delta\rfloor= m$ and the construction of the instances \eqref{eq:lb-mean}.
 We next use a variant of the Assouad method \cite{yu1997assouad} to show the lower bound.
 More precisely, because the instances satisfy the variational budget, we have

 Next we focus on the term $\sum_{k_i\in [K]}\sum_{t\in \cT_i} \PP(\pi_t= k_i)$.
 Denote the probability measure of $\left\{\pi_t\right\}_{t\in \cT_i}$ generated by the instance $(k_1,\dots,k_{i-1}, k_i)$ by $ \PP_k$ when $k_i=k\in [K]$.
 Here we omit the dependence on $(k_1,\dots,k_{i-1})$ which is treated as given in analyzing the term.
 Our goal is thus to provide an upper bound for $\sum_{k\in [K]}\sum_{t\in \cT_i} \PP_k(\pi_t= k)$.
 Applying Lemma A.1 from \cite{auer2002nonstochastic}, we have